Understanding 5/7 as a Decimal: A full breakdown

 Q: How can I be sure my calculator is giving me an accurate representation?

 - A: Calculators have limitations in their display precision.
 A more accurate representation can be obtained using mathematical software or programming languages capable of handling arbitrary precision arithmetic.
-However, for most everyday purposes, the calculator approximation is sufficient.
+Still, for most everyday purposes, the calculator approximation is sufficient.

 -